gandalf3/The-Queen-s-Workers/bugtracker.md

 BUG: worker counters just become plain wrong over time

-BUG: camera control doesn't work in standalone player, reports of it being hard to control
+FIXED: camera control doesn't work in standalone player, reports of it being hard to control

 BUG: ants just stop when the resource they were collecting runs out.
 Can make ants hard to find (need to determine best way to solve this; add 'summon idle ants' button to call them back to base? make them return automatically?)